AdobeDocs/experience-platform.en/help/segmentation/api/segment-jobs.md

 **Response**

 A successful response returns HTTP status 200 with a list of segment jobs for the specified IMS organization as JSON.
-However, the response will differ, depending on the number of segments within the organization.
+However, the response will differ, depending on the number of segments within the segment job.

 **Less than or equal to 1500 segments in your segment job**